danieleteti/delphimvcframework/README.md

 ## Next Release: 3.2.2-nitrogen ("repo" version)

+The current beta release is named 3.2.2-nitrogen.
+If you want to stay on the-edge or just help the testers, clone the repo and start using it.
+Be warned: it may contains unstable code.

+### Whet's new in 3.2.2-nitrogen (currently in beta)

 - ⚡New `TMVCRESTClient` implementation based on *Net components, the previous one was based on INDY Components (thanks to [João Antônio Duarte](https://github.com/joaoduarte19)).

 - ⚡New! `MVCJSONRPCAllowGET` attribute allows a remote JSON-RPC published object, or a specific method, to be called using GET HTTP Verb as well as POST HTTP Verb.
 POST is always available, GET is available only if explicitly allowed. `IMVCJSONRPCExecutor` allows to specify which HTTP Verb to use when call the server JSON.RPC methods.
 The default verb can be injected in the constructor and each `ExecuteRequest`/`ExecuteNotification` allows to override od adhere to the instance default.